 “Frankly, I did not expect the magnitude of change to be this huge from the Revolution I model….you have once again delivered a product of sterling quality and value.”

 From A.K., Singapore, on our Revolution III.

 These reviews by professional reviewers and by Baetis owners are just the tip of the iceberg.
-The Baetis Reference server was used by Magico speakers at CES2015 and at RMAF 2015.
+The Baetis Reference servers are regularly used by Magico speakers, Synergistic Audio, Coherent Speakers and Lemay Audio at audio shows such as RMAF, Axpona, CES, TAVES and the Montreal Audio Fest.
 Both the Magico room and Kharma room used our Reference at CES 2016 and CES 2017.
 Magico also used the Reference at RMAF 2016.
-Some of our clients (we don’t call them customers, because of the close personal relationship our customer support folks have with our users) have systems that will blow your mind – Magico Q7’s, Spectral amplifiers, dCS Vivaldi DACs, — and listening rooms that have the very best in physical acoustical treatment.
-To get a feel for how serious these folks are about highest quality two channel audio, take a look at the following slide show of Magico’s showrooms in Hayward, California.
+Some of our clients have very high-end systems – Magico Q7’s, Spectral or Tenor amplifiers, dCS Vivaldi or Berkeley Reference Series 3 DACs, — and listening rooms that have the very best in physical acoustical treatment.

 This process of developing two-channel sound that many believe is the best out there, regardless of price, took us more than 4 years of 60 hour weeks.
 We spent a LOT of money trying different alternatives, including computer components, handmade internal wiring, various EMI-reduction treatments, and, especially, our proprietary circuit board that takes a VERY good SPDIF signal straight from the motherboard, and improves it quite significantly.
 We have proved that our approach beats USB or SPDIF/AES via PCI cards.